sharlaa/FaceRecognition/README.md

 ## Description
 CV CS UGM
 Sharla Nur Raissa (23/516320/PA/22093)
 This project implements real-time face detection using OpenCV's Haarcascade Classifier.
 It detects faces from images and webcam in real-time and draws bounding boxes around them.
-I will explain how to run down below!
+As a part of the assignment, i added new data of Carlos Moya (from the original dataset), Nabila Yumna (My friend), and my face.
+I added my friend as one of the two new individual since i thought it will be nice to try it live with them later on in class!
+I will explain how to run down below.

 ## How to Run